TEST NAME: Quad Screen & Maternal Serum Alpha-Fetoprotein Only (MS-AFP only)

 - Since AF-AFP is completed with an amniocentesis at HGL, Quad Screen/MS-AFP is not recommended if amniocentesis has been completed in the current pregnancy.

 - Allow blood to clot at room temperature.
-If a centrifuge is available, spin clotted blood and remove serum to a sterile container and ship at room temperature to laboratory.
+If a centrifuge is available, spin clotted blood and remove serum to a sterile container and ship at room temperature to our laboratory.

 - Specimens received 7 days or more after collection cannot be accepted because of known degradation of the sample.